 Anyhow, you should see a happy cat??
-In your terminal window, meanwhile, you should see which is the server's response to the browser (which is also being outputted by server via printf for diagnostics' sake).
+In your terminal window, meanwhile, you should see which is the "request line" that your browser sent to the server (which is being outputted by server via printf for diagnostics' sake).
+Below that you should see which is the server's response to the browser (which is also being outputted by server via printf for diagnostics' sake).

+'''

 GET /cat.jpg HTTP/1.1

+'''

+'''

 HTTP/1.1 200 OK

+'''